chathasphere/chathasphere.github.io/index.md

 <p align="center">
     <img src="{{site.url}}/assets/headshot.jpg" class="portrait" style="display: block; margin: auto;"
     alt="Outside of Parc de Belleville, Paris, September 2024" width="200" >
-    <em>The path there is, but none who travel it.</em>
+    <em>"The path there is, but none who travel it."</em>
 </p>

 I am a Ph.D. student in the Department of Statistics at University of Michigan, with an expected graduation date in summer 2025.
 I use emergent techniques in deep learning to enhance mechanistic, causal understanding of complex health problems.
 My research interests include Bayesian inference, deep learning, epidemiology, healthcare data, and stochastic simulation.
-I'm currently seeking a postdoc position in for next fall.
+I'm currently seeking a postdoc position for next fall.

 You can contact me at *pchatha [at] umich [dot] edu.*